Last Updated on Dec 26, 2022 by Anjali Chourasiya

 Note: The baseline for Alpha is taken as 0.

-- A positive alpha denotes that the fund manager has outperformed the benchmark index in terms of returns.
-Apha of 1.0 means the fund has outperformed the index by 1%.
+- A positive Alpha denotes that the fund manager has outperformed the benchmark index in terms of returns.
+An Alpha of 1.0 means the fund has outperformed the index by 1%.

 - A negative Alpha signifies that the fund manager is underachieving.
 A -1.0 alpha indicates 1% underperformance.